chinchalinchin/scrilla/README.md

 `pip install scrilla`

-If you prefer, you can build from source in the root directory,
+If you prefer, you can build from source. `git clone` the [repository](https://github.com/chinchalinchin/scrilla) and then from the root directory build the library,

 `python3 -m build`

-and then `cd` into the generated <i>/dist/</i>  to manually install the packaged code,
+`cd` into the generated <i>/dist/</i>  to manually install the packaged code,

 `pip install scrilla-<major>.<minor>.<micro>-py3-none-any.whl`